John Kiely (Limerick hurler)

-John Kiely (born 1972) is an Irish hurling manager and former selector, Gaelic footballer and hurler.
+John Kiely is an Irish hurling manager and former selector, Gaelic footballer and hurler.
 He has been manager of the Limerick senior hurling team since 2016.

 Born in Galbally, County Limerick, Kiely first played competitive hurling and Gaelic football in his youth.
 After beginning his club career at juvenile and underage levels, he later became a dual player at senior level with the Galbally and Garryspillane teams.
 Kiely won a total of three championship medals across both codes.

-He is principal of The Abbey, a secondary school in Tipperary Town.
+He was principal of The Abbey, a secondary school in Tipperary Town for 10 years, before taking up the role of deputy principal in 2023.
+He took a one-year career break from his role as deputy principal in 2024.

+In October 2024, Kiely started to work at JP McManus' Martinstown Stud in Co.
+Limerick.
+While on a leave of absence from his vice-principal job at the Abbey School in Tipperary town.

 Career

 Kiely made his debut on the inter-county scene at the age of seventeen when he joined the Limerick minor hurling team.
 After little success in this grade he later joined the under-21 team, also without championship success.
 Kiely was a member of the extended Limerick panel in 1994 before later winning a Munster medal as a non-playing substitute in 1996.
 He later captained the Limerick senior football team.